 In a typical Thai cooking class, you’ll first go to the market to get all the ingredients to bring back to a local’s home.
 The teacher or head chef will then teach you about each ingredient and how they work together in each dish.

-By the end of class, you will have helped make a Thai meal and you get to enjoy it as well.
+By the end of class, you will have helped make a Thai meal.
+Then, of course, you get to enjoy eating it!
 We have always left cooking classes with full bellies.

 22. Eat street food